aharonium/opensiddur.org/posts/HTML/prayers/praxes/reflection/on-belief-held-in-the-act-of-prayer-by-reb-zalman-schachter-shalomi-translated-by-gabbai-seth-fishman.html.md

 <body>
 Title: On Belief Held in the Act of Prayer by Reb Zalman Schachter-Shalomi, translated by Gabbai Seth Fishman<br />
 Primary contributor: seth.fishman<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=12754">http://opensiddur.org/?p=12754</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=12754">http://opensiddur.org/?p=12754</a>
 <p />
 <hr />